What if you could capture the essence of a scene in only 15 or 20 minutes of drawing? Think about how much more you could capture in your sketchbook.

 Following on from the point above, the way to avoid filling your sketch with details is to just suggest details, such as texture, in selected areas of the sketch, the human eye will fill in the gaps.

 Look for this technique in other sketchers’ work.
-You will find that some only draw a few bricks in a key areas to suggest an entirely brick building.
+You will find that some only draw a few bricks in key areas to suggest an entirely brick building.
 I utilised this technique in my sketch of The Blackfriar pub below.

 The illustration above actually took me a long time but I just wanted to highlight the technique of suggesting details rather than drawing all of them.